-The BA1 lecture series World Archaeology outlines the deep (pre)history of humans from our early ancestors to the more recent and complex societies in the world.
-The role of material culture in human society is discussed and shown in many regions and periods.
-Comparisons between different times and places allow us to understand the connections between the unique and the universal in the story of human development.
+The lecture series World Archaeology gives an outline of the deep history of humans and society from our early ancestors to the more complex societies in the world.
+The role of material culture in society is discussed and shown in many regions and periods.
+Comparisons between different regions and scales allow us to understand connections between the unique and the global.

-Basic understanding of the major societies, cultures, and empires of Medieval and Early Modern Europe and the Mediterranean;
+Basic understanding of the major empires of Medieval and early Modern Europe and the Mediterranean;

-Basic understanding of some main long-term processes in Medieval and Early Modern Europe and the Mediterranean: Islamisation/Christianisation, urbanisation, commercialisation and fragmentation/decentralisation of political structures;
+Basic understanding of 4 long-term major processes in Medieval and early Modern Europe and the Mediterranean: Christianisation, urbanisation, commercialisation of exchange, and fragmentation of political structures;

-First introduction to several categories of post-Roman European and Mediterranean material culture (mainly pottery).
+First introduction to a number of categories of material culture;

 Mode of instruction

-Tutorials, in which students work under supervision on assignments on the literature and practise their knowledge.
+Tutorials, in which students work under supervision on assignments on the literature and practice their knowledge;

-Ca. 56 hours of course preparation, weekly assignments, tutorials, literature reading (2 ec).
+52 hours of course preparation, assignments, literature (2 ec).

-During the course, there will be three assignments all students can to submit through Turnitin/Brightspace.
-Each assignment can earn you a max. bonus of 0.2 for your final grade.
-Assignments must be submitted through Turnitin/Brightspace, and only on-time Turnitin/Brightspace submissions count.
+During the course there will be 5 assignments all students have to submit through Brightspace.
+Each assignment can get the student a bonus of 0.1 for their final grade.

 Deadlines for assignments are included in the course syllabus.

-To be announced on Brightspace at the start of the course.
+To be announced at the start of the course.